aquibbaig/gatsby-blog/content/blog/google-summer-of-code-2019/index.md

 ![Google Summer of Code 2019](./GSOC.png)

 ### Introduction
-This article will be just words and less fun.
-Be prepared!
 I feel really happy to announce that I have been selected to work under [Google Summer of Code](https://summerofcode.withgoogle.com/) internship programme organised every year by Google Inc. to make students reach out to Open Source organisations and provide them a wonderful opportunity to grow as Open Source